-- WHEAT VARIETY PLOT DISPLAYS
+- WHEAT VARIETY PLOT DISPLAYS -

-- 2430 Educational Wheat Display Booths are to be planned and prepared by members enrolled in the wheat variety plot project.
+- Educational Wheat Display Booths are to be planned and prepared by members enrolled in the wheat variety plot project.
 A free standing display must not exceed the overall dimensions of 36" wide x 36" high and 18" deep (measured on the outside).
 Care should be taken to select durable material that will withstand fair conditions.
 Display must not require the use of electricity.
 If booth exceeds overall dimensions, ribbon placing will be dropped one place. - 1.
 Each contestant may enter one display. - 2.
 These displays will have been planned and prepared ONLY by 4-H/FFA members enrolled in the wheat variety plot project. - 3.
-All items must be entered Monday prior to the fair during the designated times. - 4 Any display receiving a blue or a purple at the county level is eligible to enter the Kansas State Fair. - 5 Members must include the varieties provided in the display, but may include more varieties, if desired.
+Any display receiving a blue or a purple at the county level is eligible to enter the Kansas State Fair. - 4.
+Members must include the varieties provided in the display, but may include more varieties, if desired.